danielepusceddu/CPP-8/README.md

 ### Compiling for web with WebAssembly
 CPP-8 can also be compiled with emscripten.

-Inside of your build folder, create a "c8games" folder with all of the Chip-8 games you want to play.
+Inside of your build directory, create a "c8games" directory with all of the Chip-8 games you want to play.
 Then:

 ```
 emcc ../src/Chip8.cpp ../src/Chip8_SDL.cpp ../src/main.cpp -std=c++17 -O3 --preload-file c8games/ -s USE_SDL=2
-cp ../src/page.html a.html
 ```

-After this, edit the `games` and `c48games` variables in `a.html` to include your games.
-Run the files on a server.
+After this, edit the html output to your liking.
-To try it locally, use `python2 -m SimpleHTTPServer 8080` in your build directory and then go to localhost:8080/a.html
+You can find my html for the wasm here: https://github.com/danielepusceddu/danielepusceddu.github.io

 ### Command Line Arguments
 `cpp8 romPath [chip48] [-s <outputScale>]`